famiu/feline.nvim/README.md

     style = nvim_exec("highlight VertSplit", true):match("gui=(#[0-9A-Fa-f]+)") or "",
 }

--- Add strikethrough to inactive statusline highlight style -- in order to have a thin line instead of the statusline if InactiveStatusHL.style == '' then
+-- Add underline to inactive statusline highlight style -- in order to have a thin line instead of the statusline if InactiveStatusHL.style == '' then
     InactiveStatusHL.style = 'underline'